DhrumanGupta/Wizemen.NET/Wizemen.NET/docfx_project/guides/getting-started.md

 ## Using the Client

-Once the client is successfuly created, you can access it's methods that return deserialized data.
+Once the client is successfully created, you can access it's methods that return deserialized data.
 For example, you can fetch all your meetings by calling the `GetMeetingsAsync` method.
 Note that this takes a `MeetingType` as it's parameter.